About Us

 Dr. Bradley's Legacy

 Dr. Bradley was a Ph.D. graduate in nutrition/biochemistry from Washington State University in 1977.
-In the years that followed he served as founder and President of North West Labs, Inc, member of the Idaho State Department of Agriculture Pesticide Laboratory Quality control Oversight Committee, acted as a Commercial Animal Science & Agriculture Consultant, Corporate Founding Partner with NASA FTCSC (Food Technology Commercial Space Center), and CEO and President of Microbial-Vac Systems, Inc. Bradley regularly spoke presenting his research in sampling and bacterial collection and is published in industry journals.
-He has also received eleven grants to include three Phase III grants to further his work and research.
-Dr. Bradley received the 2008 Innovation in Food Safety Award in July 2008.
+In the years that followed he served as founder and President of North West Labs, member of the Idaho State Department of Agriculture Pesticide Laboratory Quality control Oversight Committee, acted as a Commercial Animal Science & Agriculture Consultant, Corporate Founding Partner with NASA FTCSC (Food Technology Commercial Space Center), and CEO and President of Microbial-Vac Systems, Inc. Dr. Bradley regularly presented his research in sampling and bacterial collection and is published in industry journals.
+He also received eleven grants, including three Phase III grants to further his work and research.
+Dr. Bradley received the 2008 Innovation in Food Safety Award.

-Sadly, Dr. Bradley passed away March 6, 2009 after a courageous battle with a brain tumor.
-Though he is greatly missed, Dr. Bradley's legacy will long be remembered at MSI and throughout the scientific community for his brilliance, dedication, and hard work.
+Sadly, Dr. Bradley passed away March 6, 2009 after a battle with cancer.
+Though he is greatly missed, Dr. Bradley's legacy will long be remembered at MSI and throughout the scientific community for his innovation, dedication, and hard work.